Why successful people wake up early. 5 business leaders who start their day before 6am

 A discipline that shapes your day

 If you rise between 3 am and 6 am, you are already operating with a rare level of discipline.
 You are placing your mental clarity first.
-You are building your day from the inside out.
-And that alone puts you ahead.
+You are building your day from the inside out and that alone puts you ahead.

 The problem most people face in the morning